PoorGenius/Portfolio/README.md

 As part of ongoing enhancements and fixes, the following changes are slated for implementation:

-### Mobile Navigation
-- Adjust the hamburger menu's width to ensure not all content is visible at once, addressing the oversized navbar issue on mobile devices.

 ### Card Design Overhaul
 - Redesign the cards for mobile viewing to enhance visual appeal.
 This includes modifying the text, height, and width of all elements within the cards.